dullage/BlueSheet/readme.md

 * Mobile Responsive.

 ## Change Log
-24/02/2019
-* Fixed session expiry.
+18/07/2019
+* The "Future Spending Money Savings" total now includes next months savings on the last day of the month.
+This helps when doing the banking on the last day.

+23/04/2019
+* Removed cryptography dependency.
+If updating from before this date a password change may be required.

+12/04/2019
+* Added files required to easily deploy to Heroku.
+* Added ability to create a user or change a users password using environment variables (useful for easy Heroku deployment).

 14/03/2019
 * Fixed an issue loading existing Weekly Pay Day config.
 * Passwords are now hashed before storage.
 * Delete warnings now include the name of the item being deleted (for confirmation).

-12/04/2019
-* Added files required to easily deploy to Heroku.
-* Added ability to create a user or change a users password using environment variables (useful for easy Heroku deployment).

-23/04/2019
-* Removed cryptography dependency.
-If updating from before this date a password change may be required.
+24/02/2019
+* Fixed session expiry.

 ## Installation
 ### Heroku Deployment